Bungi dialect: Examples from letters in support of Osborne Scott

 She also included a few stories of nicknames, such as a family by the name of Johnstone who were christened with "Teapot" for their addiction to tea, which was more familiar and seen as a distinguishing mark for them.

 Example from discussion of Victoria Cottage (Bunn House)

-Another example of Bungi with a standard English translation is provided through Red River North Heritage as a part of their geocache work (this is for Site 1: Bunn's Road).
+Another example of Bungi with a standard English translation is provided through Red River North Heritage as a part of their geocache work.
 This is Rachel Bunn telling the story of how her husband, Thomas Bunn, built a stone house known as Victoria Cottage (which is now a historic site).
 A modern recording of this being spoken is also available on the Red River North Heritage website.
 The exact origin of this text is not provided.

 The Shtory of Little Red Ridin Hood

-D. A. Mulligan wrote the story of Little Red Riding Hood as it would have been told in Bungi, titled The Shtory of Little Red Ridin Hood.
+D. A. Mulligan wrote the story of Little Red Riding Hood as it would have been told in Bungi, titled The Shtory of Little Red Ridin Hood].